Graceland

 Graceland was listed in the National Register of Historic Places on November 7, 1991, becoming the first site recognized for significance related to rock music.
 It was declared a National Historic Landmark on March 27, 2006, also a first for such a site.

-Presley's daughter, Lisa Marie Presley, inherited Graceland after his death on August 16, 1977.
-Following Lisa Marie's death on January 12, 2023, her three daughters inherited it.
+Elvis' father, Vernon, inherited Graceland after Elvis' death on August 16, 1977.
+Lisa Marie Presley inherited Graceland after she turned 25 years old.
+Following Lisa Marie's death on January 12, 2023, her eldest daughter, Riley Keough, became the sole trustee and owner.

 History

 Graceland Farms was originally owned by Stephen C. Toof, founder of S.C.
 Toof & Co., the oldest commercial printing firm in Memphis.
 He worked previously as the pressroom foreman of the Memphis newspaper, the Memphis Daily Appeal.
 The site (before the mansion was built in 1939) was named after Toof's daughter, Grace.
 She inherited the property from her father in 1894.
 After her death, the property passed to her niece Ruth Moore, a Memphis socialite.
 Together with her husband, Thomas Moore, Ruth Moore commissioned construction of a 10266 sqft Colonial Revival style mansion in 1939.
 The house was designed by architects Furbringer and Ehrman.

-After Elvis Presley began his musical career, he purchased a $40,000 home for himself and his family at 1034 Audubon Drive in Memphis.
+After Elvis Presley began his musical career, he purchased a $40,000 home for himself and his family at 1034 Audubon Drive in Memphis in 1956.
 As his success and fame grew, especially after his appearances on television, the number of fans who would congregate outside the house increased.
 Presley's neighbors, although happy to have a celebrity living nearby, concluded that the constant gathering of fans and journalists was a nuisance.

 In early 1957, Presley gave his parents, Vernon and Gladys Presley, a budget of $100,000 and asked them to find a "farmhouse"-like property to purchase, with buffer space around it.
-At the time, Graceland was located in southern Shelby County, several miles south of Memphis' main urban area.
+At the time, Graceland was located in southern Shelby County, several miles south of Memphis's main urban area.
 In later years, Memphis expanded with residential developments, resulting in Graceland being surrounded by other properties.
 Presley purchased Graceland on March 19, 1957, for a price of $102,500.

 Later that year, Presley invited Richard Williams and singer Buzz Cason to the house.
 Cason said: "We proceeded to clown around on the front porch, striking our best rock 'n' roll poses and snapping pictures with the little camera.
 We peeked in the not-yet-curtained windows and got a kick out of the pastel colored walls in the front rooms with shades of bright reds and purples that Elvis most certainly had picked out."
 Presley was fond of claiming that the US government had mooted a visit to Graceland by Nikita Khrushchev of the Soviet Union, "to see how in America a fellow can start out with nothing and, you know, make good."